-The School of Life Sciences launches it’s fifth call for proposals for interdisciplinary PhD projects (iPhD).
+The School of Life Sciences launches it’s 6th call for proposals for interdisciplinary PhD projects (iPhD).

 Projects must involve two professors from distinct EPFL schools.
 One of the principal investigators must have main affiliation at the School of Life Sciences.